joseeden/joeden/docs/005-Cybersecurity/003-Security-Architecture/054-TLS-and-IPSec.md

 - Commonly used for securing web traffic (HTTPS).
 - Works with multiple protocols like HTTP, SMTP, and IMAP.

 TLS is not a cryptographic algirithm itself; it is only a protocol that depends on other cryptographic algorithms.
-It depends on pairings of encryption and hash functions known as **cipher suites.**
+TLS relies on pairings of encryption and hash functions known as **cipher suites.**

 - This means we cannot encrypt something with TLS.
 - We can use TLS to apply other encryption algorithms.